tsmith512/tsmithcreative/_posts/2018-06-20-notion-getting-started.md

 - [Google Keep][GK] is a great bulletin board, but it isn't an organizational solution for a large volume of interrelated content.

-{% picture /blog/notion/today-noshadow.png --alt Sample 'today' page in Notion %}
+{% picture /blog/notion/today.png --alt Sample 'today' page in Notion --img class="noshadow" %}

 _(Image lifted from [Notion.so's product page][NP]; the same one from that_ The
 Verge _post.)_